Minagoroshi/post-eac-friendspam/README.md

 5. 😁

 ## Proxies
-- Proxies are optional but reccomended as they will prevent your main account from being banned, and you can send more than 4 requests at a time
+- Proxies are optional but recommended as they will prevent your main account from being banned, and you can send more than 4 requests at a time

 ## Accounts
 - Accounts should be structured as a wordlist, meaning each account string should be on a new line